"Perhaps the most important decision you must make when it comes to your wood shed is not the style, color or amenities - it is the size."

 Free & Fast Bids

-You will often see in the parking lot at a home center a line of ready-built wood storage sheds.
+You'll often see in the parking lot at a home center a line of ready-built wood storage sheds.
 Most of these are kits that are delivered to your home on a trailer.

 It's important to realize you can assemble them or have a contractor do it for you.
 In my experience, these ready-built sheds are at the low end of the quality scale.
 If you are looking to build a shed in your yard that you want to last, you may want to avoid these products.